 All RTP payments are processed by The Clearing House.
 When you pay your utility bill for the month using RTP, your bank sends message to network which includes the details of the payment.
 The Clearing House then processes the message and routes it to utility company's bank, completing the payment.
 RTP uses the ISO-20022 standard for the messages used to initiate payments and retrieve transaction status.

 There are some drawbacks to RTP since it's a new system.
-There's a limit of $100,000 per transaction, up from $25,000 when the network first launched.
+There's a limit of $1 million per transaction, and has been gradually increased from $25,000 when the network first launched.
 This will continue to increase as the network matures.
 Also, a much larger number of banks support ACH and Wire Transfers compared to RTP.

 How does RTP compare to other payment methods?

 When comparing payment methods, you need to consider their speed, cost and coverage.
 Speed is typically measured by settlement time, or how long it takes for funds to move from the originating account to the receiving account.
 Cost is measured per payment and coverage refers to how many banks and financial institutions in the US support the payment method.
 The direction supported by the method is also important.

 |ACH||$0.20 - $1.50||2-3 business days||Credit & Debit||Every Bank|